leverimmy/hexo-d2/README.md

 ```
 ``````

-And it will be displayed as
+The diagram will be rendered and displayed as an SVG:

 <div class="d2-diagram" style="width: 30%; margin: auto;"><img src="img/example.svg"> </img></div>

-## Configurations
+## Configuration

-The command to generate SVGs is:
+The command used to generate SVGs from D2 files is:

 ```bash
 d2 <d2file> <svgfile> --pad 10
 ```

-And the HTML to display the SVGs is:
+You can customize the HTML template for displaying the SVGs as needed.
+The default format is:

 ```html
 <div class="d2-diagram" style="width: 30%; margin: auto;">${svgContent}</div>
 ```

-Feel free to modify them to fulfill your needs!
+Feel free to adjust the command or HTML to match your specific requirements.

 ## License

-This plugin is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+This plugin is licensed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.